corda/corda/docs/source/clientrpc.rst

 on a Java object as normal, and the marshalling back and forth is handled for you.

 The starting point for the client library is the `CordaRPCClient`_ class.
-This provides a ``start`` method that returns a `CordaRPCConnection`_, holding an implementation of the `CordaRPCOps`_ interface named ``proxy``.
+This provides a ``start`` method that returns a `CordaRPCConnection`_, holding an implementation of the `CordaRPCOps`_ that may be accessed with ``proxy`` in Kotlin and ``getProxy()`` in Java.
 Observables that are returned by RPCs can be subscribed to in order to receive an ongoing stream of updates from the node.
 More detail on how to use this is provided in the docs for the proxy method.

 .. warning:: The returned `CordaRPCConnection`_ is somewhat expensive to create and consumes a small amount of server side resources.
 When you're done with it, call ``close`` on it.
 Alternatively you may use the ``use``